 - the cost of cover is paid straight from your super account, so it doesn’t affect your take-home pay

 - we can claim a tax deduction on insurance premiums which we pass back to you through reduced insurance costs.

 To find out more about your insurance options, read our Insurance guide.

 Your occupation rating is used to calculate the cost of your cover and reflects the kind of work that you do.

 There are three occupation ratings.
 Generally, the riskier your job, the more you’ll pay for insurance.

-Note: Any cover you have with Spirit Super will be based on the General occupation rating, unless you apply to change your occupation rating and are accepted by the Insurer.
+Note: Any cover you have with Spirit Super will be based on the Active occupation rating, unless you apply to change your occupation rating and are accepted by the insurer.

-Tip: if you’re in the wrong occupation rating category, you may be paying too much for your cover, or may not have the right cover for your needs.
+Tip: if you’re in the wrong occupation rating category, you may be paying too much for your cover.
 To check your occupation rating, log in to Member Online.